 There are useful and not-so-useful adverbs.
 Useful adverbs refer to time/space orientation and almost never end in “-ly.”
-Strong adverbs help in transitions from scene to scene (for example, “Afterwards, we went to the party”), or in orienting the reader (“I reached over the printer to grab the thesaurus”).
+Strong adverbs help in transitions from scene to scene (for example, “Afterwards, we went to the party”), or in orienting the reader (“The vase fell over and shattered as it hit the floor”).

 Descriptive adverbs, those that end in “-ly” (or words like “very” or “super-“) are less useful.
 They’re a convenient way to make clear precisely what you mean (she said, using a descriptive adverb).
 They’re also (usually) a lazy shortcut.
 That’s because -ly adverbs have no absolute meaning in and of themselves.
 It’s up to the reader to interpret what “precisely” means, for example.
 Or “really” or “very.”
 If you’re using an adjective, see whether you can choose a more precise verb or adjective (depending on the situation).
 In some cases (really, very, absolutely, literally), you can delete the adverb and the sentence will be stronger for it.
 Bolder.
 More confident.